jwalton/thedreaming.org/_posts/2019-03-27-eslint-with-typescript.md

 "closest" configuration file (although it will keep walking up the tree, and merge higher up configuration files with lower ones).

-The solution below was suggested by [@bradzacher](https://github.com/bradzacher), and uses the fact that eslint will let us use a .js config file.
-The basic idea is to `require` eslint-plugin's configuration, and manually merge it into an `overrides` block to get around the `extends` limitation:
+The solution below was [suggested](https://github.com/typescript-eslint/typescript-eslint/issues/36#issuecomment-477703388) by [@bradzacher](https://github.com/bradzacher), and uses the fact that eslint will let us use a .js config file.
+The basic idea is to `require` eslint-plugin's recommended configuration, and manually merge it into an `overrides` block to get around the `extends` limitation:

 ```js
 // .eslintrc.js